mtechaccess/fixed-table/README.md

 - When users resize the browser window, column widths are updated using the default HTML table layout algorithm.

 ## Limitations
 - Cell heights are incorrect when a row contains cells of varying heights.
 To avoid this, do not wrap cell content (e.g., by using the `white-space: nowrap !important;`).
+Avoid long content in the fixed column so that it doesn't overwhelm narrow viewports.